Last Updated: March 26, 2025

 DO NOT

 Take a summons letter very seriously.
+If you don't respond to a received demand letter, the situation could escalate to civil litigation.
 Do not ignore the letter.
 If you ignore the letter, you may lose the case.
 The summons is a legal action.
 If you ignore it, the next step the court will take will be a warrant for your arrest.

 Talk to our debt experts for free and find out all your options.

 If you receive a summons, make sure that you are the correct person.
 The heading will read the Plaintiff (the creditor) vs Defendant (you).
 If this is not you or your debt, respond in writing immediately.
 There is be a section explaining how much the debt is and how and when it was incurred.
 Make certain these are correct.
 You will receive notice of where, when, and what date you are expected to appear in court.
-If you incurred the debt in another state, you may have to travel to that state.
+If you incurred the debt in another state, you may have to travel to that state, which could cost you additional time and money.

 If you receive a summons: